 Moving over to the German second division, there’s a little gem by the name of Josha Vagnoman.

 The 19-year-old starts FIFA 20 with a rating of 66, but boasts pace of 84, 72 physicality, 64 standing tackle and 64 crossing.
 An all-rounder, the best thing about Vagnoman is that he has the potential to grow to 85 and become one of the better full-backs in Career Mode.
-He is valued at £1.1m and has a release clause of £2.45m but with good negotiation skills you can still get him for around £950k.
+He is valued at £1.1m but Hamburg will take slightly more than that, at £1.15m.